Francis S. Lyon

-Francis Strother Lyon (February 25, 1800 – December 31, 1882) was a prominent Alabama attorney and politician.
+Francis Strother Lyon (February 25, 1800 – December 31, 1882) was an Alabama attorney and politician.
 He served two terms in the Confederate States Congress during the American Civil War after being an antebellum member of the United States Congress.

-Early life
+Family life

-Lyon was born in Stokes County, North Carolina, the son of James Lyon and Behetheland Gaines Lyon.
-He was a nephew of General Edmund Pendleton Gaines and Col. George Strother Gaines, prominent figures in Alabama history.
+Lyon was born in Stokes County, North Carolina.
+His parents, James Lyon and Behetheland Gaines Lyon, owned a large tobacco plantation.
+They had four other children.
+He was a nephew of General Edmund Pendleton Gaines and Col. George Strother Gaines.

+He married Sarah Serena in 1824.
+They had seven children.
+Their primary residence was at Bluff Hall in Demopolis.
+They also owned a plantation nearby at Bermuda Hill.
+Both are now historic house museums.

+Slavery

+Lyon passionately advocated to keep slavery legal.
+He enslaved several people, including Abe and Eliza Lyon.

+Law and Political Career

 Lyon moved to Marengo County, Alabama, in 1817 to live with his uncle George Gaines and was admitted to the bar in 1821.
-His primary residence was at Bluff Hall in Demopolis, with a country estate nearby at Bermuda Hill.
 Lyon was secretary of the State Senate from 1822 to 1830, and then served in the Alabama State Senate from 1833 to 1834.
-He represented Alabama's Fifth District in the United States House of Representatives from 1835 to 1839.
+He represented Alabama's Fifth District in the United States House of Representatives from 1835 to 1839—first as a Republican, then as a Whig.
 From 1845 to 1853, Lyon served as a commissioner in charge of administering the bankrupt state banking system.

-Civil War

-At the start of the Civil War, he served in the Alabama State House of Representatives in 1861.
+He became the chairperson of the Alabama Democratic Party in 1860, using his campaign speech to talk about his support for slavery.
+When Abraham Lincoln was elected, Lyon called for Alabama to secede from the United States.
+He was elected to the Alabama State House of Representatives in 1861.
 Lyon then represented Alabama in the First Confederate Congress and the Second Confederate Congress from 1862 to 1865.

+He wrote the Alabama state constitution adopted at the Constitutional Convention in 1875.
+It lowered taxes, reduced spending on public services including education, and prevented illiterate voters from receiving support in accessing ballots.
+He was elected to the State Senate in 1876, and served one term before retiring.

 Postbellum

 Following the collapse of the Confederacy in the spring of 1865, Lyon eventually returned home and resumed his legal career.
-He was elected as a delegate to the 1875 Alabama constitutional convention and was elected to the State Senate again in 1876.
+He had lost much of his wealth during the war by investing in Confederate bonds.
 Lyon died in Demopolis, Alabama, and was buried there in Riverside Cemetery's Glover Mausoleum.

-His daughter, Ida Ashe Lyon (1845-1912), married physician William Mecklenburg Polk, and was the mother of Frank Polk, who served as counselor to the Department of State through World War One and later became the first US Under Secretary of State.
+His daughter, Ida Ashe Lyon (1845–1912), married physician William Mecklenburg Polk, and was the mother of Frank Polk, who served as counselor to the Department of State through World War One and later became the first US Under Secretary of State.